neurobagel/documentation/docs/glossary.md

         - a clear definition
         - a unique and persistent identifier
-        - that exists in a curated list of terms like a vocabulary, taxonomy or ontology
+        - from a specific curated list of terms like a vocabulary, taxonomy or ontology

         An example is the controlled term for ["Parkinson's disease" from the ICD-11 taxonomy](https://icd.who.int/browse11/l-m/en#/http://id.who.int/icd/entity/296066191)